Overview

 5. Output from iDEA

-GSE results from iDEA: the output of GSE results is stored in idea@gsea, with each row represents the gene set we tested.
+results from iDEA: the output of GSE results is stored in idea@gsea, with each row represents the gene set we tested.

 head(idea@gsea)